Bandwidth/redux-facet/README.md

   }
 ```

-That will work, though it's a bit clunky to use:
+That will work pretty smoothly:

 ```javascript
 const baseUserReducer = (state, action) => {